NautilusVisuals/arts/works/_characters/berserk.md

 ---
 title: Berserk
 description: Bloodied but unbroken, he gripped the reins, his mind set on the traitor who had brought his kingdom to its knees.
-Tonight, he will end him.
+Tonight, he was going to end him.
 price: 80.00
 category: Available for all.
 images: